skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 In the **Lv 1** path, you let Zidane absorb all the game's forced EXP, allowing you to keep everyone else at Lv 1.
 You can then either leave Zidane at LV 32, or level him up to Lv 99, using either the **Ordered** or **Combined** approach.
 Zidane is the only character who is available to take all of the game's unavoidable EXP, so he is the only choice.

 The **Base** stats approach is basically the opposite of **Combined**; you go for the minimum stats possible.
 Unlike max stats, the minimums are clearly defined and you can achieve all of a character's minimum stats simultaneously.
 All you need to do is avoid gaining Lvs with equipment that boosts SPR, STR, MAG, or SPD.
-It can boost Defense, Evade, and so on - just not any of the core stats.
+It can boost Defense, Evade, and so on &ndash; just not any of the core stats.

 This means you can stop playing the low-level game much sooner.
 Steiner can gain EXP from the very beginning of the game.
 You don't need to waste over 10 minutes getting the Needle Fork from Zaghnol, and can let Freya take all the EXP from the forced Type A battles once Quina joins the party.
 You do need to dig up Oak Staff, though, and the other characters must remain at Lv 1 until both Eiko and Amarant join at Lv 1, after which everyone can gain as many Lvs as you like, as long as they never have stat-boosting equipment on when doing so.